thePrintLabs/pressroom/readme.txt

 Editions can be published to:

-- Web as static html
+- Web as static html files
-- iOS, feeding a native client based on the open source Baker Framework
+- iOS Apps, feeding a native client based on the open source Baker Framework
+- Web Apps with offline reading on mobile and desktop devices (*)
 - be packaged for the Adobe DPS HTML importer (*)
 - published as a Json stream (*)

+Get the iOS client https://betas.to/dPPWzSnE

 Suitable for magazines, newspapers or just to manage your static websites and release your blog to multiple channels.
 PressRoom is being developed around a vision for digital publishing that we see growing and struggling with the available technologies.

-(*) not yet ready for public distribution.
+(*) not yet ready for public distribution, but available as custom development for immediate deployment

 == Installation ==